sul-dlss-deprecated/geohydra/README.md

 after assembling the data, it should look like this, where the temp files for the shapefiles are all symlinks to reduce space requirements:

     zv925hd6723/
       metadata/
       content/
         OGWELLS.zip
         OGWELLS_preview.jpg
       temp/
         OGWELLS.dbf
         OGWELLS.prj
         OGWELLS.sbn
         OGWELLS.sbx
         OGWELLS.shp
         OGWELLS.shp.xml
         OGWELLS.shx
         options.json

-then at the end of processing -- prior to accessioning -- it will look like:
+then at the end of processing -- prior to accessioning -- it will look like in your workspace:

     zv925hd6723/
       metadata/